 Miscellaneous Costume Tips:

 1) Make sure the costume you buy is not see-through and has enough structural integrity to hold up to the demands of dancing.
 Newer dancers are often surprised that real belly dance costumes are built like tanks.
 Everything is strong, firm, and often heavy.
 These are signs of quality in the belly dance world.
 Check every seam, strap, hook, and zipper – that they are all in good shape, are strong and work properly.

 2) Test every costume by dancing in it.
 Check that your skirt is not flaring up too high, you may need to wear harem pants or something under it to avoid someone seeing something they should not.
 See that any slits on your costume do not reveal too much.
 Make sure you feel comfortable in it and that your body (and body parts) are staying in place within the costume.
 Sometimes costume parts or accessories shift while you wear them.
 Be aware of this, so you can secure/pin, alter to better fit, or fix “shifty” items before you go on stage.

 3) What you wear under your costume is just as important.
-Invest in a pair of opaque low-rise flesh toned (or in a color to match your costume) boy short underwear that do not rise up.
-Thongs tend to find a way of peeking out and should you fall or show this area by accident, you would rather the audience know you have on something, than nothing.
+Invest in a pair of opaque low-rise flesh-toned (or in a color to match your costume) boy short underwear that does not rise up.
+Thongs tend to find a way of peeking out and should you fall or show this area by accident, you would rather the audience know you have on something than nothing.
 NEVER GO WITHOUT UNDERWEAR.

-4) Use safety pins to insure everything stays in place.
+4) Use safety pins to ensure everything stays in place.
 To hold your underwear or skirt in place and to secure your belt or hip scarf to your skirt.

 6) Use fashion (double-sided) tape to keep your “girls” in your costume (if you are worried about them)